NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

   // Adjust the number of entries in the header of the block (decrease by 1) corresponding to the relation catalog entry
 	// and set it back

-  // Get the slotmap in relation catalog, update it by marking the slot as free and set it back.
+  // Get the slotmap in relation catalog, update it by marking the slot as free(use SLOT_UNOCCUPIED) and set it back.

     /** Update relation catalog record entry in the relation catalog (i.e number of records in relation catalog is decreased by 1) **/
 	// Hint: call getRecord method by using the slot number used by relcat (RELCAT_SLOTNUM_FOR_RELCAT)

 	/** Update attribute catalog entry in the relation catalog (i.e number of records in attribute catalog is decreased by num_attrs) **/

 	// return SUCCESS;
 }